top of page

 Hairless

-The recessive hairless gene popped up accidentally in our lines, and now the trait is hiding in most of our breeders!
+The recessive hairless gene popped up accidentally in our lines, and now the trait is hiding in many of our breeders!
 As such, many of our litters will have some hairless babies in them, though we are actively working on trying to remove the trait from certain lines.
 I'll admit, the look has grown on me, but I'd like to be able to keep hairless numbers to a manageable level since they tend to be more difficult to adopt out.

 My hairless rats start out fuzzy as babies and then gradually lose their fur (these two photos are the same rat!).
 By 5-6 months they are completely or mostly hairless.
 While hairless rats can be prone to dry skin and get scratched more easily, my hairless don't require any special care or diet to be kept healthy.
 I do recommend using softer dust-free bedding to help prevent eye irritation (they can get irritation more easily since they lack eyelashes to protect them), though my hairless rats live in the same setup as all my others and do just fine.